JayesonLS/AtariJoystickToTandy/README.md

 For the prototype, a cable from UK eBay seller "amigakit" was used.
 Cables from two random sellers in China also appeared to be suitable.
 Note that none of these cables were shielded, however no adverse affect was noted from using an unshielded cable.
-A cable purchased from UK eBay seller "retrocomputershack" was not ideal for this project due to the way the cable shield was used for what is an analog input pin for Tandy joysticks.
+A cable purchased from UK eBay seller "retrocomputershack", while of excellent quality, was not ideal for this project due to the way the cable shield was used for what is an analog input pin for Tandy joysticks.

 ## Construction Notes